jwiddison/.dotfiles/README.md

 git clone git@github.com:jwiddison/.dotfiles.git
 ```

-This will make you install the xcode developer tools.
-That's good.
+This will make you install the xcode developer tools if you haven't already.

 ## System Config Files

-Copy the example config files for fish, vim, and tmux out of the
-dotfiles repo and into your system config files.
+Copy the example config files for fish, vim, tmux, etc out of the dotfiles repo and into your system config files.
 Also copy over the .gitignore and .gitconfig.

 ```sh